telegraph-notify/backend-sdk/README.md

     ```json
     {
       "status": 404,
-      "message": "User does not exist"
+      "body": "User does not exist"
     }
     ```
 - **Error (500 Internal Server Error)**: Returns an error message if the request fails.